Turin Entry Requirements

 Cost: €7 (free for travelers under 18 or over 70)

-Citizens of countries not eligible for visa-free entry must obtain a Schengen visa before traveling to Turin
+Nationalities that must obtain a Schengen visa before travel to Italy.

 Arrival Process